uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == Variables Involved with Scour

-Channel slope, cross-sectional area, volumentric flow rates, contraction geometry, soil type and grain size, and bridge geometry all contribute to the interaction of water and bridge substructure.
+Channel slope, cross-sectional area, volumentric flow rates, contraction geometry, soil type and grain size, and bridge geometry all contribute to the interaction of water and bridge substructures.
 #figure(
   image("figures/Scour1.png", width: 100%),
   caption: [Scour at bridge foundation; risk of collapse.
 (Courtesy: Oregon Department of Transportation.)],